Skip to content

 If you are exploring Chicago data center facilities, below are a few of our trusted partners.
 Contact Brightlio, and we can get you the best pricing on these and other Illinois colocation providers.

-Evoque’s Chicago CHI1 data center is located in the Information Technology and Research Corridor.
-The facility offers over 194,000 square feet of space and 15 Megawatts of utility power.
+Centersquare's Chicago-area ORD4 data center is located in the Illinois Technology and Research Corridor.
+The facility offers 66,875 square feet of space and 88.9 megawatts of utility power.
+Centersquare was called Evoque until a company rebranding in April 2024.

 Hivelocity